Updated · May 20, 2022

 (Source: Go-Gulf)

-It’s clear men like to use voice search more.
-They are over 3 times more likely to search with voice on Google than women.
-Arguably, men are more used to giving orders, which might explain this.
+Clearly, men are bigger fans of the voice search option.
+They are three times more likely to use it than women.
+Arguably, men are more used to giving vocal orders to subordinates, which might explain this.

 (Source: WordStream)